 Rule 2.7: As CEPs, we should avoid conflicts of interest and report anything that might constitute a conflict.
 But, involvement in a matter subject to such a report will not necessarily eliminate the CEP’s ability to participate in any given situation.
 The CEP’s experience may give valuable insight into the issue at hand, and the CEP may be the one best positioned to prevent or detect misconduct.
 The key is disclosure, so everyone knows of the CEP’s involvement.
-It is not in the public interest or the organization’s interest to invoke a “zero tolerance” rule to remove the CEP from any involvement in a matter simply because the CEP has had some involvement or interest.
+It is not in the public interest or the organization’s interest to invoke a zero tolerance rule to remove the CEP from any involvement in a matter simply because the CEP has had some involvement or interest.
 An active CEP will meet many people in an organization and become familiar with much that happens in that organization.
 A zero tolerance approach would penalize CEPs for doing their jobs well.
-It would also remove from important compliance and ethics issues the very CEPs who may have the most insight and experience.
-Rather, this rule and the commentary call for detailed written disclosure, but not removal from the process.
+It would also remove the very CEPs who may have the most insight and experience with important compliance and ethics issues.
+Rather, this rule and the commentary call for detailed written disclosure but not removal from the process.

 Principle III: Obligations to the Profession

-Rule 3.3: Addressing the need for professional conduct, this rule tells CEPs not to make misleading, deceptive or false claims about their qualifications, experience or performance.
-For example, a CEP who does not have CCEP status should not imply that he/she does.
+Rule 3.3: Addressing the need for professional conduct, this rule tells CEPs not to make misleading, deceptive, or false claims about their qualifications, experience, or performance.
+For example, a CEP who does not have CCEP status should not imply that they do.